Estimation of Ornstein-Uhlenbeck Process Using Ultra-High-Frequency Data with Application to Intraday Pairs Trading Strategy: Application to Big Oil Companies

 \section{Application to Big Oil Companies}

 We analyze high-frequency data of 7 Big Oil stocks traded on New York Stock Exchange (NYSE) obtained from the Daily TAQ database.
 Stocks of Chevron (CVX), Phillips 66 (PSX) and ExxonMobil (XOM) companies are primarily listed on NYSE while stocks of BP (BP), Eni (E), Royal Dutch Shell (RDS-A) and Total (TOT) companies are primarily listed on some other exchanges and only secondary listed on NYSE.
 As all 7 companies are in the same industry and they are all influenced by crude oil prices, some degree of comovement of their stock prices can be expected.
-The 7 considered stocks can form 21 possible pairs in total.
+The 7 considered stocks form 21 possible pairs in total.
 We analyze the period from January 2, 2015 to June 29, 2018 consisting of 880 trading days.
+The data are preprocessed using the procedure described in Appendix \ref{app:data}.

-Our trading strategy utilizes results from sections \ref{sec:ou} and \ref{sec:pairs}.
+Our trading strategy utilizes results from Sections \ref{sec:ou} and \ref{sec:pairs}.
 First, we analyze historical intraday data.
 We separately estimate the parameters of the Ornstein--Uhlenbeck process for each considered pair on each considered day.
 Some days exhibit strong mean-reversion suggesting the Ornstein--Uhlenbeck process with high speed of reversion as illustrated in the upper plot of Figure \ref{fig:ouDay} while others exhibit random walk behaviour suggesting the Wiener process as illustrated in the lower plot of Figure \ref{fig:ouDay}.
 Days with high speed of reversion and high volatility offer more opportunities for profit.
 Second, we utilize time series models to capture time-varying nature of daily parameter values.
 This allows us to predict future parameter values.
 Third, assuming the Ornstein--Uhlenbeck process with specific parameters, we find the optimal entry and exit signals together with the expected profit and the variance of the profit for a given pair on a given day.
 Based on the values of the mean profit and its variance, we decide whether to trade the given pair on the given day or not.
 If the decision is positive, the trading is then controlled by the optimal entry and exit signals.